skx/gobasic/README.md

 You can see an example in the file [embed/main.go](embed/main.go).

-The example defines four new functions:
+The example defines several new functions which can be called by BASIC:

 * `PEEK`
 * `POKE`